MUN-COMP3100/project-abhinavsalganiateam/client/README.md

 Code can be found in - home.jsx, movieList.jsx, movies.jsx and tvList.jsx, tvShows.jsx

-Access/Usage - The marker can access the popular and upcoming movies using the API key.
+Access/Usage - The marker can access the popular and upcoming movies using the API key and that can be seen on the home page.

+If you can see the popular and upcoming movies on the home page, then the API works.

 Tests - The API should return the data in the correct format and the data should be visible on the client side.